Canon SX740 vs Sony RX100

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 is notably smaller (16 percent) than the Canon SX740.
 Moreover, the RX100 is markedly lighter (20 percent) than the SX740.
 In this context, it is worth noting that neither the SX740 nor the RX100 are weather-sealed.

 Concerning battery life, the SX740 gets 265 shots out of its NB-13L battery, while the RX100 can take 330 images on a single charge of its NP-BX1 power pack.
-The power pack in the RX100 can be charged via the USB port, which can be very convenient when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The SX740 was launched at a markedly lower price (by 39 percent) than the RX100, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.